iVis-at-Bilkent/syblars/README.md

 ```
 ### Remarks

-- SyBLaRS regards node dimension information in SBML, GraphML and JSON file formats, if it exists.
-This information should be provided via Layout extension in SBML files, and via `width` and `height` data attributes of each node in GraphML and JSON files (see the [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).
-This is not valid for SBGNML file format, because the third-party [stylesheet](https://github.com/iVis-at-Bilkent/cytoscape-sbgn-stylesheet) we used for SBGNML maps has pre-defined dimensions for each node type.
+- SyBLaRS regards any node position information.
+This is especially useful if you want to create an image of the map, which is already laid out.
+This is also useful in cases where you do have a partially decent layout but you would like to apply an incremental layout respecting the current positions in your map.
+This information should be provided via `bbox` of each glyph in SBGNML files, via the layout extension in SBML files, via `x` and `y` data attributes and `position` attribute of each node in GraphML and JSON files, respectively (see the [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).

-- SyBLaRS also regards node position information in SBGNML, SBML, GraphML and JSON file formats, if it exists.
-This is especially useful if you want to create an image of the map you have, which already has layout information.
-This information should be provided via `bbox` of each glyph in SBGNML files, via Layout extension in SBML files, via `x` and `y` data attributes and `position` attribute of each node in GraphML and JSON files, respectively (see the [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).
+- SyBLaRS also takes any node dimensions into account for layout in SBML, GraphML and JSON file formats.
+This information should be provided via the layout extension in SBML files, and via `width` and `height` data attributes of each node in GraphML and JSON files (see the [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).
+Any dimension data is ignored for the SBGNML file format, however, as the third-party [stylesheet](https://github.com/iVis-at-Bilkent/cytoscape-sbgn-stylesheet) used for rendering SBGNML maps has fixed/pre-defined dimensions for each node type.

-- Compound graph structures are supported in each file formats.
-We recomment you to use fCoSE layout algorithm for better results on these types of graphs.
+- Compound/nested graph structures are supported in all file formats.
+We recommend that you use the fCoSE layout style for best results on graphs with compound structures.

-- Clusters are supported only in GraphML and JSON formats.
-The cluster each node belongs should be defined via `clusterID` data attribute of each node (see the corresponding [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).
-We recommend you to use CiSE layout algorithm for better results on graphs with cluster information.
+- Performing a layout emphasizing the clustering/grouping of nodes is supported only with GraphML and JSON formats.
+The cluster each node belongs to should be defined via the `clusterID` data attribute of each node (see the corresponding [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).
+We recommend that you use the CiSE layout style for best results on clustered graphs.

 - The `x` and `y` coordinates of a node in the resulting layout information indicate the '*center*' coordinates of the node.

-- `jpg` output format does not support transparent background, therefore it returns a white background when `transparent` option is chosen.
+- `jpg` output format does not support transparent background; thus, we return a white background when `transparent` option is chosen.

-- The layout options presented in the client demo is for display purposes and may not include all options of the corresponding layout.
-Please refer to the webpage of each layout for the detailed list of options.
+- The layout options presented in the client demo are not exhaustive and may not include all options of the corresponding layout style.
+Please refer to the webpage of each layout extension for the detailed list of available options.

-- We run our sample web service and client demo in free Heroku account, therefore it may be in sleep mode and it may take a while (20-30 seconds) for it to wake up in the first query.
+- We run our sample web service and client demo with a free Heroku account.
+Thus, the application will go in sleep mode and it may take a while (20-30 seconds) for it to wake up before your first request can be served.

 ## Credits